 In contrast, your architectural shingles’ wind ratings are between 80 mph and 120 mph.
 Sounds amazing, doesn’t it?
 This amazing feature is supported by the thick material it uses to make the shingles.
 This is also why architectural shingles tend to be more wind-proof.

-Although sources mentioned that the look of architectural shingles tends to be more favorable, there are people who do not prefer the look.
-Some of them prefer the neat looks of composition shingles, despite the drawbacks mentioned earlier.
+Although sources mentioned that the look of architectural shingles tends to be more favourable, there are people who do not prefer the look.
+Despite the drawbacks mentioned earlier, some of them prefer the neat looks of composition shingles.

 Both types of shingles use asphalt and adhesives to make.
 However, how much asphalt they use is different from one another.